 The following events, productions and campaigns we’ve planned and/or been involved with aim to capture the attention, imagination and empathy of Australians across the country.

-This year’s series will feature the artworks and stories of Leisl, Lorrin, Marty, Paul, Rigby, Sevak, Tej and Terry.
+The 2019 series featured the artworks and stories of Leisl, Lorrin, Marty, Paul, Rigby, Sevak, Tej and Terry.

-Broadsheet are helping us promote the campaign, we’ll have a pop up cafe in Martin Place and we’ve got the MCG helping us launch at Round 20 of the AFL with 20,000 cups and all screens showing our ads.
+Broadsheet helped us promote the campaign, we had a pop up cafe in Sydney’s famous Martin Place and we even got the iconic MCG to help us launch at Round 20 of the AFL with 20,000 cups and all screens showing our ads.

 A new Australian short documentary series, The Unmissables, sees three artists confront the challenge of creating a work of public portraiture of a subject they cannot meet.
 These works will help reignite the search for those who have disappeared.

-Produced by Film Camp and directed by Madeleine Martiniello as part of the ABC Art Bites Initiative, The Unmissables, a 6 x 8 min series, will premiere on ABC iView on Saturday 27 July 2019 just in time for NMPW.
+Produced by Film Camp and directed by Madeleine Martiniello as part of the ABC Art Bites Initiative, The Unmissables, a 6 x 8 min series, premiered on ABC iView in July 2019.